Spanish use of chemical weapons in the Rif War: Legacy

-Toxic effects and increased cancer cases
+Alleged cause of disproportionately high cancer rates

-Chemical weapons used in the region were the main reason for the widespread occurrence of cancer among the population.
+Chemical weapons used in the region are alleged to be the main reason for the high occurrence of cancer among the population.

-The Association for the Defence of Victims of the Rif War considers that the toxic effects are still being felt in the Rif region.
+The Association for the Defence of Victims of the Rif War considers that the toxic effects of chemical warfare during the war are still being felt in the Rif region.
 Head of the Association of Toxic Gas Victims (ATGV) in the Rif said 50% of cancer cases in Morocco are concentrated in the Rif region and added that, “Research has shown there are strong indicators that the cancer is caused by the gases that were used against the resistance in the north.”

+However, no independent scientific study has proven a relationship between the usage of chemical weapons and the high rate of cancer in the area.

 Bill of acknowledgment

 On February 14, 2007, the Catalan party of the Republican Left (Esquerra Republicana de Catalunya) passed a bill to the Spanish Congress of Deputies requesting Spain to acknowledge the "systematic" use of chemical weapons against the population of the Rif mountains.
 The bill was rejected by 33 votes from the governing Socialist Labor Party and the opposition right-wing Popular Party who form the majority in the Spanish parliament.